-Every Tuesday and Thursday evening for the summer we will be offering a group Horsemanship class, led by Trainer Marisa Kravatz.
+Every Friday evening for the winter we will be offering a group Horsemanship class, led by Trainer Marisa Kravatz.
 This is an excellent way to learn about horsemanship and make new friends!

 Each class will be 1 hour and 30 minutes and is $50 per student per class.

 Please contact the office to sign up for the class!

 Below are additional classes offered by SRRC; if you are interested in taking a class, please contact the office for pricing and scheduling.

 Tack Up Lesson